Faculty of Arts and Social Sciences

 Do I need to submit a research proposal as part of my application?

 Yes, a research proposal is a vital part of any application.
 Any application submitted without a research proposal will be rejected.
+Please use the English and Creative Writing proposal form.
 You might find the following useful:

 Back to top